Load Testing AJAX Applications

 |Simulation approach:||Protocol level, Chrome||Number of requests:||32|

-Due to its asynchrony communication pattern, AJAX based applications can’t be automated on protocol level.
-Only real Browser based simulation provides accurate results and generate a realistic load on your backend system.
+Due to its asynchronous communication pattern, AJAX–based applications cannot be automated at the protocol level.
+Only real browser–based simulation provides accurate results and generates a realistic load on your back-end system.

-Consider a load test of our AjaxSearchPro demo application with 100 concurrent user and 10000 searches per hour.
-If you decide to use the protocol-based simulation, you would miss 10000 x 31 = 310,000 requests.
+Consider a load test of our ajaxsearchpro.com demo application with 100 concurrent user and 10,000 searches per hour.
+If you decide to use the protocol-based simulation, you will miss 10000 x 31 = 310,000 requests.
 Obviously, this would lead to totally inaccurate load test results.

-How Dotcom-Monitor’s LoadView Solution Addresses Load Testing with AJAX
+How LoadView Solution Addresses Load Testing with AJAX

-Our cloud-based load-testing platform LoadView is designed for testing all modern web 2.0 applications such as AJAX, Flash, HTML5 or jQuery.
+LoadView, our cloud-based load testing platform, is designed for testing all modern web 2.0 applications such as AJAX, Flash, Angular, Knockout, HTML5, jQuery, and many more.
 Its ease of use is outstanding.
-You can record full browser-based scenarios and simulate more than 40 mobile or browser-based devices such as Internet Explorer, Chrome, iPhone, Samsung, Blackberry and many more.
+You can record full browser-based scenarios and simulate more than 40 mobile or browser-based devices such as Internet Explorer, Chrome, iPhone, Samsung, Blackberry, and many more.

-Many load-testing solutions provide just a protocol-based user simulation approach, which is not enough.
-You can stress your backend with protocol level testing, but a significant part of client-server requests and client-side processing is left out.
-Our LoadView platform gives you everything that you need when it comes to accurate user simulation.
+Like we mentioned earlier, many load testing solutions provide just a protocol-based user simulation approach, which is not enough.
+You can stress your back end with protocol level testing, but a significant part of the client-server requests and client-side processing is left out.
+The LoadView platform gives you everything that you need when it comes to accurate user simulation.

-You can use our EveryStep Web Recorder to manually navigate through your AJAX based application.
-Everystep will record all actions and allow you to add timer or verification steps.
-Once you’ve clicked through your system under test you can perform a single user trial run or upload the recorded actions to our platform and create your load testing device.
+You can use the EveryStep Web Recorder to manually navigate through your AJAX-based application.
+EveryStep will record all actions and allow you to add timer or verification steps.
+Once you’ve clicked through your application and created a script, you can perform a single user trial run or upload the recorded actions to our platform and create your load testing device.

 Assignment of load injection machines is often guesswork.
 Unhealthy load generation machines will falsify your test results.
 LoadView executes a single user test run of your device and calculates the max number of users per load injection machine.
 This step avoids that an overloaded machine negatively impacts the response times of your application.